🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 If you wanted to apply the TRIN in real time, you could do that using stock charts that illustrate technical indicators.
 So, say you want to track the movements of the S&P 500 Index for a single day, looking at prices in five-minute intervals.
 You begin calculating TRIN at 10:00 am, at which time it’s 1.10.
 This sends a sell signal to the market and prices begin edging down.

 An hour later, you see that TRIN has dropped to 0.85 sending a buy signal.
 At this point, prices begin to move upward again.
-By following TRIN throughout the day you could see whether the upward trend looks like it will continue or whether it will eventually reverse.
-If you’re following the rule of “buy low, sell high“, you might want to time trades to correlate with stock price movements based on the trends forecasted by the TRIN.
+By following the TRIN throughout the day you could assess whether the upward trend looks like it might continue or whether it might eventually reverse.

 How Is TRIN Different Than TICK?